BrunoCupertino/quake-log-parser/README.md

 ```
 for a beauty version that includes:
 - not show negative kill values
+- all players are showned in ranking include players with no score

 # test
 The tests can be running using this command: